vermi4elli/Clojure-labs/README.md

 # File parser via SQL-like commands
-(The example of files you can find in the beginning of the file) You can use
+The Clojure labs of the Functional Programming course (The example of files and the usage you can find in the src.clj file in the lab7 folder) You can use
 - SELECT
+- DISTINCT
 - FROM
 - WHERE
 - ORDER BY